zetroll/BitNet/README.md

 - 10/17/2023 [BitNet: Scaling 1-bit Transformers for Large Language Models](https://arxiv.org/abs/2310.11453)

 ## Supported Models

-bitnet.cpp supports a list of 1-bit models available on [Hugging Face](https://huggingface.co/), which are trained with research settings.
-We hope the release of bitnet.cpp can inspire more 1-bit LLMs trained in large-scale settings.
+❗️**We use existing 1-bit LLMs available on [Hugging Face](https://huggingface.co/) to demonstrate the inference capabilities of bitnet.cpp.
+These models are neither trained nor released by Microsoft.
+We hope the release of bitnet.cpp will inspire the development of 1-bit LLMs in large-scale settings in terms of model size and training tokens.**

 <table>
     </tr>